dair-ai/nlp_paper_summaries/README.md

 ## TODO List
 - [ ] Categorize papers; I am aiming to categorize paper summaries by using the categories in the [NLP Progress](http://nlpprogress.com/).
 - [ ] Include more info about papers, excerpt, authors, year, etc.
+- [ ] Move all paper summaries to GitHub so others can also edit, contribute, and review